Charitable activities of the Knights of Columbus: Catholic media

 Since the 1960s, the Knights' Satellite Uplink Program has provided funding to broadcast a number of papal events, including the annual Easter and Christmas Masses, as well as the World Day of Peace in Assisi, World Youth Days, the opening of the Holy Door at St. Peter's Basilica for the Millennial Jubilee, Pope John Paul II's visit to Nazareth, and several other events.
 In missionary territories the order also pays for the satellite downlink.

 The Satellite Uplink project was originally planned to telecast three papal events each year.
-However, the program expanded when, upon the death of Pope Paul VI, Bishop Andrew-Maria Deskur, president of the Pontifical Commission for Social Communications, telegramed Supreme Knight Dechant asking if the order would pay to broadcast the funeral and following conclave and investiture of the next pope.
+However, the program expanded when, upon the death of Pope Paul VI, Bishop Andrew-Maria Deskur, president of the Pontifical Commission for Social Communications, telegrammed Supreme Knight Dechant asking if the order would pay to broadcast the funeral and following conclave and investiture of the next pope.
 The same request was made shortly thereafter following the death of Pope John Paul I. It is estimated that each telecast was seen by more than 800 million people.

 In recent years a contribution of $100,000 was made to support the Holy See's strategic communications office.
 It also purchased "a mobile unit with recording and transmitting equipment to enable Vatican television to broadcast in high definition."

 In 1977, Deskur asked the order for funding for two additional projects, the Vatican Film Library and Radio Veritas, both of which were approved.
 The film library was designed to collect all the known video footage of popes for use by journalists, scholars, and others.
 This resulted in the creation of the Knights of Columbus Vatican Film Library at Saint Louis University.